alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 This object always contains two key/value pairs.
 The first is for a `value` returned by `yield` from generator.
 If there is no `yield` or value returned, the value of `value` key is `undefined`.
 The second is for `done`.
 The value of `done` is always boolean.
 The `done` indicates if generator is done or not.

 A generator is done when there is no `yield` to be processed.
 If generator contains one `yield` it will require two starts to complete it.
-First start will yield the value you specified after the `yield` keyword.
+The first start will yield the value you specified after the `yield` keyword.
 The value of `done` with be `false`.
-Second start will return `undefined`.
+The second start will return `undefined`.
 The value of `done` with be `true`.

 If you don't add any `yield` keyword inside the generator it will return value set to `undefined` and `done` set to `true` on the first start.